-MA in Marriage and Family Therapy - Marriage and Family Therapy master's students must complete 9 credit hours of practicum (6 credit hours) and internship (3 credit hours) courses over a minimum of a 52 week time span.
-The internship site and supervisor must be approved by the MFT Director of Clinical Field Placements prior to enrolling in the practicum course.
-The primary requirement of this master's level internship is to continue the clinical work that began in the practicum courses and complete the total required minimum 500 hours of direct client contact, 250 of which must be relational.
+MA in Marriage and Family Therapy - Marriage and Family Therapy master's students must complete 9 credit hours of clinical training - practicum (6 credit hours) and internship (3 credit hours) - courses over a minimum of 52 weeks.
+The primary requirement of this master's level internship is to continue the clinical work that began in the practicum courses and complete the minimum total required 500 hours of direct client contact, 250 of which must be relational.
 In conjunction with client contact, master's students must complete 100 hours of supervision, 50 of which must be direct individual supervision with the approved local supervisor.
 Also, within the total supervision hours, at least 50 hours of supervision must include direct observation of the student's clinical work through live observation or review of video or audio recording of the student's clinical sessions.
-In many cases, these hours of observation-based supervision can be completed with both the direct local supervisor and the NCU faculty supervisor.
+In many cases, these hours of observation-based supervision can be completed with both the direct local supervisor and the NCU faculty supervisor (depending on the state licensure regulations).
 Students must participate in local supervision during every week they are actively seeing clients.
-Additionally, students meet weekly via videoconference for NCU Group Supervision with an NCU faculty supervisor during the practicum andinternship courses.
+Additionally, students meet for 2 hours each week via videoconference for NCU Group Supervision with an NCU faculty supervisor during the practicum and internship courses.

-In addition to these client contact hours, students must take the AATBS practice exam online and submit the results to the course site.
+In addition to these client contact hours, students must take the AATBS practice exam online and submit the results to the courseroom.
 This is a practice exam for the national licensing exam or the California licensing exam.
 Information about preparing for and taking this practice exam is provided in the applicable course syllabus.

 As a final requirement of MFT6995 MFT Internship and Capstone Presentation, the student must prepare and give a presentation detailing his or her personal theory of therapy.
-This presentation will be given in an online video conference and must include video clips from actual therapy sessions in which the student demonstrates how he or she uses the presented theory of therapy with her/his clients.
+This presentation will be given in an online video conference and must include video clips from actual therapy sessions in which the student demonstrates how she/he uses the presented theory of therapy with her/his clients.

 PhD in Marriage and Family Therapy - COAMFTE requires that the majority of content and specialization courses be completed before doctoral students begin their doctoral internship.
-Thus, doctoral students in the NCU MFT PhD program may begin their internship experience after completing all leveling courses, the first 5 doctoral courses, and the doctoral practicum course.
+Thus, doctoral students in the PHDMFT program may begin their internship experience after completing all leveling courses, the first 5 doctoral courses, and the doctoral practicum course.
 Students will need to meet with the MFT Director of Clinical Training and the Director of Clinical Field Placements to discuss the internship plan, site, and supervisor(s).
-Final approval rests with the PHDMFT Program Director.
+Final approval rests with the Director of Doctoral Programs.